se-research/OpenDaVINCI/tutorials/tcpreceivebytes/README.rst

 the platform-specific implementations.

 ``TCPFactory`` provides a static method called ``createTCPAcceptor`` that allows you to accept new TCP connections.
-Every new connection is wrapper into a pointer to an instance of ``TCPConnection`` that needs to be handled by a ``TCPAcceptorListener``.
+Every new connection is wrapped into a pointer to an instance of ``TCPConnection`` that needs to be handled by a ``TCPAcceptorListener``.
 The task for the ``TCPAcceptorListener`` is to get the new ``TCPConnection``, register a ``StringListener`` to receive bytes and a ``ConnectionListener``